-- 56. The procedures for public speaking allow members of the public to address the Planning Committee where a petition of objection is received at least three clear working days before the Planning Committee considering the item is due to sit.
-A standard form of petition is available to view on the Council's website.
-Petitions must contain a minimum of ten signatories..
-Each page of the petition must clearly state the planning application to which it is referring, giving the address and the reasons for the objection.
-Petitions must contain names, addresses and signatures.
-Petitions submitted must be the original document as photocopies are not accepted.
-Electronic petitions are not acceptable. - 57.
-Where there is a petition against the proposed development the lead petitioner is invited to attend the Planning Committee meeting.
-Petitions should clearly state who the lead petitioner is and provide their full name and contact details.
-They (or their representative) will be invited to address the Planning Committee.
-Where the lead petitioner (or their representative) fails to attend the scheduled Planning Committee meeting the Chair will ask if there is anyone else present in the public gallery who wishes to address the Planning Committee on behalf of the petition.
-The applicant or their agent has a right to speak in response to the petition.
-Each person making representations may speak for up to a maximum of five minutes and may be asked questions by Members of the Planning Committee.
+56. The procedures for public speaking allow members of the public to address the Planning Committee where a petition is received at least three clear working days before the Planning Committee considering the item is due to sit and the petition is contrary to the Officer's recommendation.
+Paper Petitions must contain a minimum of ten signatories from different households.
+Each page of the petition must clearly state the planning application reference number to which it is referring, giving the full address of the property / site and the reasons for the objection.
+Petitions must contain full names, full addresses and signatures.
+Paper petitions submitted must be the original document as photocopies are not accepted.
+Petitions must state who the Lead Petitioner is and how they can be contacted.